sanfinity-Iot/openremote/User-Guide:-Asset-Security.md

-An asset can be anything that is connected to your system in some way.
-An asset is always attached to a tenant, so data is not shared between tenants.
-OpenRemote stores your current asset status in its database, and manages it in rules and flows.
-This collectively is called the context of your OpenRemote system.

-An asset might be an actual external service or an installed device at some location, or you can use the asset hierarchy to model an organizational structure.
-An example would be a Customer asset that is the parent of some Device assets which are currently in use for that customer.

-OpenRemote understands certain built-in asset types and provides extra functionality, such as Building, Floor, Residence, Room, Flight, and so on.
-There are also special assets such as an Agent, which links external services and devices with other assets.

 ## Asset security

 The superuser has full access across all tenants (realms).
 An OpenRemote installation has only one superuser, and it's always named `admin` and it's always in the `master` realm.
 It cannot be renamed or deleted, just like the master realm.
 Any number of new realms and therefore tenants may be created.